guibranco/guibranco/README.md

 ---

 🔭 Currently working in [OUTsurance](https://www.outsurance.co.za/) 🇮🇪 an online insurance company from South Africa 🇿🇦.
-Based in Dublin, Ireland 🇮🇪 as a senior backend engineer, working with C# (.NET 6/7), Docker, Azure DevOps, Cosmos DB, Terraform, NServiceBus, RabbitMQ, and other tools, building the financial services for the Ireland project.
+Based in Dublin, Ireland 🇮🇪 as a senior backend engineer, working with C# (.NET 6/7), Docker, Azure DevOps, Cosmos DB, Terraform, NServiceBus, RabbitMQ, and other tools, building the billing and financial services for the Ireland project.

 🔭 Two years working in [Talabat](https://talabat.com) 🇦🇪 (part of [Delivery Hero](https://deliveryhero.com) 🇩🇪), which is a [Q-commerce](https://en.wikipedia.org/wiki/Q-commerce) delivery company in [MENA](https://en.wikipedia.org/wiki/MENA), based in Dubai, UAE 🇦🇪, as a backend engineer, working with C# (.NET Core/5/6/7), Docker, AWS (SQS, SNS, Lambda, S3, SSM, EC2), Microsoft SQL Server, PostgreSQL, Terraform, ArgoCD, CircleCI and other tools on QCommerce tribe (formerly Grocery tribe) in Shopping Experience (SHOPX) squad (once Finding and Shopping Team - FAST).